 Make Your Workspace More Ergonomic

 A study conducted at a software company in 2014 found that implementing more ergonomic workstations at their office not only reduced musculoskeletal and vision problems, but also improved employees’ job satisfaction and happiness scores.
 Read our dedicated article for more suggestions on how to make your work set-up kinder to your body.

 Stretch at Your Desk

 A recent study found that daily neck and shoulder stretches were more effective at easing pain than over-the-counter and prescription anti-inflammatory medicine, or even seeing a chiropractor.
 Desk stretches don’t need to be complicated.
 In fact, many of the exercises you might encounter in a yoga class can be easily adapted to be performed seated in regular office attire.
-Check out our article on moving more at your desk, or give one of our Desk Yoga classes a go for more ideas.
+Check out our article on moving more at your desk, or give our Get Moving at Your Desk workshop a go for more ideas.